joesb/figuration.al/content/what/paul-ricoeurs-mimetic-narrativity-summary.md

 I’ve also set out the details of Ricoeur’s narratology, describing the three moments of narrative:

-- I first looked at [prefiguration (mimesis1) and narrative competence](/prefiguration-and-narrative-competence/), and the pre-existing experience and expectations of stories we bring with us when reading.
+- I first looked at [prefiguration (mimesis 1) and narrative competence](/prefiguration-and-narrative-competence/), and the pre-existing experience and expectations of stories we bring with us when reading.
-- Next, I described [configuration (mimesis2) and narrative emplotment](/configuration-and-narrative-emplotment/), about characters, events and the point of a story as a whole, about following the rules and transgressing them too.
+- Next, I described [configuration (mimesis 2) and narrative emplotment](/configuration-and-narrative-emplotment/), about characters, events and the point of a story as a whole, about following the rules and transgressing them too.
-- And thirdly, I talked about [refiguration (mimesis3), understanding and transformation](/refiguration-understanding-and-transformation/), as readers complete a writer’s story in restoring it to the real world of action and suffering.
+- And thirdly, I talked about [refiguration (mimesis 3), understanding and transformation](/refiguration-understanding-and-transformation/), as readers complete a writer’s story in restoring it to the real world of action and suffering.

 A brief summary is helpful at this point.